celestiaorg/CIPs/cips/cip-pruning-window.md

 The implementation of the sampling window will break backwards compatibility in a few ways:

-1. Light nodes running on older software (without the sampling window) will not be able to sample historical data (blocks older than 30 days) as nodes advertising on the `full` topic will no longer be expected to provide historical blocks.
+1. Light nodes running on older software (without the sampling window) will not be able to sample historical data (blocks older than 30 days) as nodes advertising on the `full` tag will no longer be expected to provide historical blocks.
-2. Similarly, full nodes running on older software (without the sampling window) will not be able to sync historical blocks without discovering non-pruned nodes on the `archival` topic.
+2. Similarly, full nodes running on older software will not be able to sync historical blocks without discovering non-pruned nodes on the `archival` tag.
-3. Requesting blobs from historical blocks via a light node or full node will not be possible without discovering non-pruned nodes on the `archival` topic or partial nodes advertising on the topic associated with the namespace of the blobs.
+3. Requesting blobs from historical blocks via a light node or full node will not be possible without discovering non-pruned nodes on the `archival` tag.

 ## Security Considerations